 This spinach and zucchini lasagna is vegetarian, low-carb, and gluten-free.
 It is made with tomato sauce, skinny ricotta, mozzarella, and zucchini noodles.

 Hello everyone.
-I would like to say thank you for all your good wishes to be better I received from my last post when I was talking about my sciatic nerve pain.
+First, I would like to thank you for all your good wishes I received after my last post when I was talking about my sciatic nerve pain.
 The good news is I am almost 100% better.
-My husband helped me a lot with his massages and some yoga exercises too, which I am not going to give up anymore.
-Nothing in life is more important than your health so don’t stop exercising because it is essential for a healthy body, life, and soul 😉
+My husband’s massages helped me a lot and so did the yoga exercises, which I am not going to give up anymore.
+Nothing in life is more important than your health.
+So, don’t stop exercising because it is essential for a healthy body, life, and soul. 😉

-The original recipe doesn’t call for spinach, but I added it to the tomato sauce to load this amazing lasagna recipe with more greens.
-I used skim ricotta and mozzarella cheese to save some calories too.
+Her original recipe doesn’t call for spinach, but I add it to the tomato sauce to load this amazing lasagna recipe with more greens.
+I use skim ricotta and mozzarella cheese to save some calories, too.
 Please give this recipe a try.
 I am sure everybody in your home will love this vegetarian, low-carb, and gluten-free lasagna.

 How I make the perfect zucchini noddles:

-As you can see instead of lasagna noodles, we will use zucchini noodles.
-So, how do you make the perfect zucchini noddles?
-Well, basically you can make them using a sharp knife, a mandolin slicer or a vegetable peeler.
-I’ve made this Spinach and Zucchini Lasagna many times and I’ve already made the zucchini noddles using these three tools.
-But, my favourite kitchen tool for making zucchini noodles is the mandolin slicer and I’ll explain why.
+As you see, instead of lasagna noodles, I use zucchini noodles.
+So, how do you make perfect zucchini noddles?
+Well basically, you can make them using a sharp knife, a mandolin slicer, or a vegetable peeler.
+I’ve made this Spinach and Zucchini Lasagna many times and have made the zucchini noddles using all three tools.
+But, my favourite kitchen tool for making zucchini noodles is the mandolin slicer.
+Let me explain why.